jfox16/fox-checkers/README.md

 Checkers 'Lite' Console Application written in C# and .NET

 ### How to Run:
-1. Navigate to the repository
+1. Navigate to the repository.
 2. dotnet run
-3. Have fun!
+3. Enjoy!